pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ```

 ##### Reactions
-“Message Reactions” are a specific use of Message Actions for emoji/social reactions.
-The same API underlies “Message Reactions” in [Core](/docs/sdks) and [Chat](/docs/chat/overview) SDKs.
+“Message Reactions” is a specific use of Message Actions for emoji/social reactions.
+Core and Chat SDKs may refer to this functionality as “Message Reactions,” but it uses the same Message Actions API.

 ## Add message action

 ##### Requires Message Persistence
-Enable Message Persistence in the [Admin Portal](https://admin.pubnub.com/) per this [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).
+Enable Message Persistence for your key in the Admin Portal.

 Add an action to a published message.
 The response includes the added action.

 ### Method(s)
 Use this Kotlin method:
 ```
 `1pubnub.addMessageAction(
 2    channel: String,